 - Bruising of the scrotum is usually present for six to ten days after surgery.
 You should take things very easy for the first ten days after the procedure.
 Heavy lifting or straining during this time risks causing bleeding to restart. - Pain can be alleviated with paracetamol and wearing supportive underpants may alleviate some discomfort, (we can supply scrotal supports). - You may have a dressing applied to the wound but often this is not necessary. - You can take a short shower from the evening after the operation.
-48hrs after your operation you can have a bath.
+You can take a bath from 48 hours after the operation.
 You should not use any soap or other toiletries just warm water.
-You can add salt to the bath if you wish. - Do not apply any creams, talcum powder or medication to the wound as they may trap bacteria and could cause infection. - The stitches are self-dissolving and do not have to be removed.
+You can add salt to the bath if you wish. - Do not apply any creams, talcum powder or medication to the wound as they may trap bacteria and could cause infection.

+• The stitches are self-dissolving and do not have to be removed.
 If they persist for more than three weeks and the wound is healed you can ask your practice nurse to remove them.